cognitive-infrastructure/knowledge-base/meta/knowledge-base-summary.md

 ## 6. How to Use This Repo (for LLMs or humans)

-The CI publishing workflow follows a recursive process that ensures content is structured, verified, and interconnected:
+The CI publishing workflow follows a recursive process that ensures content is structured, verified, and interconnected across the three main repositories:

-1. **Add Source Material**: Place manuscripts in `/sources/manuscripts/` and create structured excerpts in `/sources/excerpts/` with appropriate metadata.
+1. **Add Source Material**:
+   - Place manuscripts in `knowledge-base/sources/manuscripts/`
+   - Create structured excerpts in `knowledge-base/excerpts/` with appropriate metadata and citations

-2. **Add Draft Documents**: Place draft `.md` files in `/docs/pending/` for automatic classification, structuring, and publishing via the Pending Ingestion Protocol.
+2. **Add Draft Documents**: Place draft `.md` files in `knowledge-base/docs/pending/` for automatic classification, structuring, and publishing via the Pending Ingestion Protocol.

-3. **Generate Structured Documentation**: Run CI-Writer to scan for TODOs in Markdown files and automatically fill them with content extracted from source materials, maintaining consistent formatting and structure.
+3. **Generate Structured Documentation**: Run CI-Writer from the meta-stack repository to scan for TODOs in Markdown files and automatically fill them with content extracted from source materials, maintaining consistent formatting and structure.

-4. **Validate and Interconnect**: Use CI-Coder and validation scripts to ensure JSON files conform to schemas, update cross-references between related concepts, and maintain consistency throughout the repository.
+4. **Validate and Interconnect**: Use CI-Coder and validation scripts from the meta-stack repository to ensure JSON files conform to schemas, update cross-references between related concepts, and maintain consistency throughout the repository.

 5. **Process Pending Documents**: Run the `process-pending` command to transform draft documents into canonical formats and route them to appropriate locations.